samvtran/kolon-mode/README.md

 kolon-mode
 ==========

-kolon-mode is a html-mode derived major mode for Text::Xslate's Kolon syntax.
+kolon-mode is an html-mode derived major mode for Text::Xslate's Kolon syntax.

 Features
 --------